 Passwork User Management and Permissions

 As is the case with most business password managers, most of Passwork’s features come down to user management.
-You can add as many users as your subscription allows, but before you can add passwords, those users needs to confirm their email.
+You can add as many users as your subscription allows, but before you can add passwords, those users need to confirm their email.
 After that, you can change access to entries and folders, as well as give the user an overall permission level.